UDB commands reference

 Unset the minimum time limit.

-set time-limits max bbcount
+set time-limits max [bbcount*|*bookmark]

-Set the maximum time limit to bbcount.
+Set the maximum time limit to bbcount or bookmark.
+If no argument is given, use the current bbcount.

 unset time-limits max